abhishekbhardwaj/aish-cli/README.md

   "explanation": "Shows the current system date and time", "attempts": 0,
   "failures": [],
-  "alternativesTried": 0
+  "alternativesTried": 0,
+  "finalStdout": "Sat Jan 04 12:34:56 UTC 2025\n",
+  "finalStderr": ""
 }
 ```
-All fields appear on a single line in actual output to simplify parsing (pretty-printed here for readability).
+All fields are emitted as a single compact one-line JSON object in real execution. `finalStdout` / `finalStderr` appear only after a command attempt (success or failure).
+They are omitted if no execution occurred (e.g. dangerous-command abort).

 #### JSON Fields
 | Field | Description |